inkyblackness/ss-specs/levelObjects/Actions.md

 The game continues after the message has played.
 Images and text are hardcoded.

-#### Change State Type 16: Unknown
+#### Change State Type 16: Change Object Type Global

+**Change Object Type Global Action Details** (16 byte)

     0000  int32      Object type - 0x00CCSSTT
-    0004  int32      Unknown
+    0004  byte       New type
-    0008  int32      Unused
+    0005  [7]byte    Unused

-> This entry is only used on level 8, for 4 buttons.
-Purpose and effect unknown.
+This state change morphs all objects of given object type in the level and changes their type to the given one.
+Class and subclass stay the same.
+Stats, such as healthpoints, are maintained as well.

-### Action Type 21: Unknown
+### Action Type 21: Set Critter State

+**Set Critter State Action Details** (16 byte)

+    0000  int16      Unknown
+    0002  int16      Unknown
+    0004  int16      Reference object index 1
+    0006  int16      Reference object index 2
+    0008  int32      New critter state
+    000C  int16      Unknown
+    000E  int16      Unused

+Sets the state of critters inside the rectangle defined by the two reference objects.
+See [Critters](14_Critters/levelCritterEntry.md) for the enumeration values of critter states.

+> There are instances in which the first index is zero, while the unknown field at ```0000``` is set to a value.

 ### Action Type 22: Trap Message